George-xixi/weather-app/README.md

 # My Weather App Project

 In this project, I will create a weather app.
 My goal is to learn how to use react and JSX.
+I also want to use this project to improve my design skills, since I am using CSS with react for the first time.
+The project is about 50% completed so far.

 ## Progress

+So far, I have added a few stateless components.
+These take weather forecast data and display it as a 5 day summary forecast with a detailed forecast below.
+I have also styled the app to look modern, clean and easy to read.

-So far, I have completed the project set-up, but as the project grows, I will update this section.
+Next, I plan to practice state management to add interactivity to my app.
+As the project grows, I will continue to update this section.

 ## Available Scripts